Look for processing power, memory and

 For serious movie making, you're going to need to step it up a notch.

-Especially with 4K video on the horizon, you need a computer that can handle and process all that gobs of information.
+Especially with 4K, 6k and even 8k video, you need a computer that can handle and process all that gobs of information.
 You don't want your computer crashing every few minutes or sitting there locked in the spinning wheel of death every time you make an edit, do you?

 If you just need to edit a simple 1-minute home movie, you can do that on your iPad.